Web Data Source Introduction

 • terrain: Terrain map, used to display terrain and vegetation.

-• hybrid: Hybrid layer containing satellite imagery and roadmaps.
-A transparent layer showing major streets and address names over satellite images.
+• hybrid: A hybrid layer containing satellite images and route maps, showing main streets and address names as a transparent layer on satellite images.

 Google Maps website: http://maps.google.com

-Note: Currently, the default server address http://maps.google.com may not display maps normally within China, appearing blank after opening, but users outside China can use this feature normally.
+Note: Currently, the default server address http://maps.google.com may not display maps correctly in mainland China.
+After opening, the map will appear blank, but users outside China can use this feature normally.

-For map services published by MapWorld.
+For the map service published by Tianditu.
 Read-only, cannot be created.

-The MapWorld service is a geographic information service provided to the public by the National Bureau of Surveying and Mapping, offering authoritative, reliable, and unified geographic information.
-It is currently the geographic information service website with the most comprehensive data resources within China.
-The MapWorld website provides massive basic geographic information resources, including global vector terrain services and remote sensing imagery, nationwide map data, navigation digital map data, and 3D street view data for some cities. desktop integrates the MapWorld engine.
-When connected to the network, you can directly access MapWorld services within the desktop product.
+Tianditu map service is an authoritative, reliable, and unified geographic information service provided by the National Administration of Surveying, Mapping and Geoinformation for the public.
+It is currently the most comprehensive geographic information service website in China.
+The Tianditu website provides massive basic geographic information resources, including global vector terrain services and remote sensing imagery, national area map data, navigation digital map data, and 3D street view data of some cities.
+The desktop integrates the Tianditu engine.
+When the network is connected, you can access the Tianditu map service directly in the desktop product.
 Currently supported layer types include:

 • BackgroundMap: Background layer, can be used as a base map.